kodermike/airplanemode.koplugin/README.md

 1. Copy the `airplanemode.koplugin` directory to `.adds/koreader/plugins/` or unpack a release file in your plugins directory
 1. Disconnect USB

+## Known bugs

+The only known bug is I've had a report from Kindle users that the module deactivating isn't working.
+I can duplicate this behavior in the koreader emulator and will tackle it next, but wanted to get this release out first since it is a significant change in functionality as far as plugin management.

 ## Usage

 ### Enabling